MrSrv7/redis-om-commonjs/README.md

 This example application is made with [redis-om-node-tutorial](https://github.com/redis-developer/redis-om-node-tutorial) as a base.

+I have added the `Postman API Collection JSON` for a quick setup when testing the `REST API` endpoints.
+Check out the `Redis OM CommonJS API.json` in the root folder.
+This application can be used as a template if you need to implement `redis-om` in a legacy `CommonJS` application or planning to create a new `CommonJS` application.

 ### Disclaimer

-This is not an official CommonJS solution for implementing `redis-om`.
-I implemented this as a workaround as there is no proper documentation for implementing the same.
+This is not an official `CommonJS` solution for implementing `redis-om`.
+I implemented this as a workaround as there is no proper documentation for implementing the same yet.
+Also, this might feel highly opinionated as I created the app completely based on my coding style (creating the controllers, routes, helpers, etc.)